MetaRPC/CSharpMT5/docs/DoStreaming/PositionsAndPending.md

-# Streaming: OnPositionsAndPendingOrdersTicketsAsync
+# Streaming: `OnPositionsAndPendingOrdersTicketsAsync`

-> **Request:** real-time snapshots of open positions and pending order ticket IDs
+> **Request:** real-time snapshots of open positions and pending order ticket IDs from MT5

-Subscribe to a live stream of ticket lists for both positions and pending orders at a given interval.
+Subscribe to a live stream that provides, at a regular interval, the current lists of ticket IDs for both open positions and pending orders.

 ### Code Example